arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 * Ensure that it has exactly 10 characters.
 * Ensure that the first 9 characters are all digits.
-* Ensure that the 10th character (the check digit, or checksum) is correct (a capital `'X'` will be used if the checksum is 10).
+* Ensure that the 10th character (the check digit, or checksum) is correct (a capital `'X'` will be used if the checksum is 10; otherwise the appropriate digit will be used).

 If the ISBN is invalid, an `InvalidISBNException` should be thrown, with the invalid ISBN in string form as an argument.
 This can be done with the statement `throw new InvalidISBNException( invalidISBN );`, where `invalidISBN` is the the variable containing the ISBN string that is determined to be invalid.
 In order to support this exception, you will need to: